 The science behind happiness

 Active movement in the first years of life plays an important role in how well a child will respond to the emotional ups and downs of life.
 Some very interesting research points to the effect of movement on ‘genetic expression’ and how this affects emotional control and responses.
-Movement also plays in the wiring of the emotional systems in the brain through the stimulation of the motivational system that gives us drive and confidence to learn new tasks even if they are a bit tricky!
+Movement also plays a part in the wiring of the emotional systems in the brain through the stimulation of the motivational system that gives us drive and confidence to learn new tasks, even if they are a bit tricky!
 Children who develop the ability to control and regulate emotions are happy and enjoy life more as they can cope with the emotional ups and downs of every-day living.

 The first years of life are particularly important as this is when the brain is busy ‘wiring up’ and creating the essential connections that enable them to think and emotionally respond at a higher cognitive level when they are older1.
 Children who engage in a daily exercise program improve not only in their physical capabilities, literacy and numeracy, attention, concentration, classroom coping skills, social sensitivities and playground behaviour but also in their emotional skills2-6.